misaka-oneesama/misaka-oneesama/README.md

 ## TODO list

+ - [ ] Refactor `ConfigManager` to use SQLite3 instead of raw binary serialization
  - [ ] Implement Bot Core
    - [x] Discord login and WebSocket communication
    - [ ] Implement a event handler for all the different Discord events